How vulnerable might humans be to bird flu? Scientists see hope in existing immunity

 This is known as "immune imprinting" — when your immune system learns to respond to viruses that are the same or quite similar to the ones that first infected you.

-Between 1968 and about 1977, the flu strain going around was more distantly related to H5N1, so people born in those years didn't have as robot an antibody response.
+Between 1968 and about 1977, the flu strain going around was more distantly related to H5N1, so people born in those years didn't have the same antibody response.
 And the picture becomes mixed in the following years because multiple versions of flu were spreading.

 Younger individuals, particularly children, could end up being the most susceptible in the event of a pandemic, although the existing bird flu vaccines could boost antibodies in that group significantly, Cobey and her colleagues concluded in their study.